bmmathe/fishing-mobile-game/docs/bait.md

    tables skip T1 entirely, so no junk on those baits.
 5. **Wait time** — Small forage (grade 1) bites fastest; Golden Shiner and Sand Eel are especially flashy (`waitFactor` 0.55).
 Grade 2 cut bait is tier-focused; grade 3 rare live bait is tuned for monsters with modest wait help.
+Synthetic lures barely help the wait (Spinner 0.95, Deep Diver 1.0) — their value is tier targeting.

 ---